On the seventh day of Christmas … my true love gave to me … Lemon Gingerbread Caramel Bars.

 - Carefully add the vanilla and incorporate.

-- Remove the caramel from the heat and let it cool for 30 seconds only before pouring it onto the partially-baked cookie base.
+- Remove the caramel from the heat, stir in the chopped pecans, and let it cool for 30 seconds only before pouring it onto the partially-baked cookie base.
 (There is nothing hotter or more dangerous than hot sugar syrup; be very careful.)

 - Bake the sheet of cookies at 375º on the middle rack of the oven for about 15 minutes.
 The center of the sheet will be bubbling softly.
 (Don’t overcook the toffee.)